 This model is also available in our Max 200 PSI range.

 Built to last a lifetime from 100% solid brass & steel components, this robust tool is not your average tire pressure gauge.
 Strategically engineered with our industry-leading features & professionally calibrated to industrial ANSI Grade 2A Standards of ±0.50%.

-Designed, engineered, and tested for quality & accuracy in the USA by our team of experts at our NIST and ANSI certified testing facility in Crystal Lake, IL.
+Designed, engineered, and tested for quality & accuracy in the USA by our team of experts at our industrial testing facility in Crystal Lake, IL.

 Gauge: Digital 2.5 inch